hummingbot/hummingbot/documentation/docs/liquidity-mining/howto.md

 ![](setup1.png)
 2. Once your wallet is connected, fill out your email.
 ![](setup2.png)
-3. To complete the signup, authorize your signiture on MetaMask.
+3. To complete the signup, authorize your signature on MetaMask.
 ![](setup3.png)
 4. You can see the available markets and go to **settings** to set up your exchange information.
 ![](setup4.png)